 Ilana Silver is a graduate student with a deep love for horses and the natural world.
 She was born in Scotland and moved to Maine as a child, young enough to have lost the Glaswegian accent.
 After completing her undergraduate degree at the University of Maine, Ilana spent four years traveling and working abroad and in the western portion of the United States.
 She held a variety of positions, from hostel receptionist in New Zealand to horseback trail guide in Yellowstone National Park, before returning to Maine.
 She is currently completing a Master’s in Social Work at Smith College and simultaneously working on a certificate in equine-assisted mental health through the University of Denver’s Institute for Human-Animal Connection.
 After graduating, she hopes to integrate horses into a mental health practice and dreams of stewarding a small plot of land where her rascally horse can also live.

-Maya Silver is an artist and animal lover who enjoys coming home to the company of their pet rats.
-Born in Scotland, Maya’s family moved to Maine when Maya was 3 years old.
-Maya completed their undergraduate degree at the University of Maine in May 2020.
+Max Silver is an artist and animal lover who enjoys coming home to the company of their pet rats.
+Born in Scotland, Max’s family moved to Maine when Max was 3 years old.
+Max completed their undergraduate degree at the University of Maine in May 2020.
 They graduated with a Bachelor of Fine Arts in Studio Art with a concentration in Printmaking, as well as a minor in Women, Gender, and Sexualities Studies.
 They have a strong interest in environmentalism, human rights issues, and mental health awareness.
 Art is a form of communication they use to explore and combine these subjects.

-Maya went into college with a background consisting of primarily drawing.
+Max went into college with a background consisting of primarily drawing.
 Through their experiences in undergraduate school, they developed a strong interest in printmaking, as well as digital art and graphic design.
-With no current access to a printmaking studio, Maya has had to improvise and create their own home-studio.
-They are currently working on expanding their portfolio for digital art.
+With no current access to a printmaking studio, they have had to improvise and create their own home-studio and are currently working on expanding their portfolio for digital art.

 Sally Simon is a retired teacher living in the Catskills of New York State, where there are plenty of cows.
 Her writing has appeared or is forthcoming in After the Pause, Prime Number Magazine, Flash Fiction Magazine, Truffles Literary Magazine, and elsewhere.
 When not writing, she’s either traveling the world or stabbing people with her epee.
 Read more at www.sallysimonwriter.com.